Karinza38/yuml2svg/README.md

 - Node.js v12+ _(yuml2svg v5 uses ECMAScript modules, support is still
   experimental at the time of writing)_.
 - Browser support through import maps or bundling (WebPack, Rollup, etc.).
-- Unofficial support for Node.js v10 LTS (with the `--experimental-modules` CLI flag).
+- Unofficial support for Node.js v10 LTS (with the `--experimental-modules` and `--experimental-worker` CLI flags).
-- Unofficial support for Deno.
+- Experimental support for Deno.

 ## Installation